 Organic cultivation, wild picking, deforestation

-Organic products still involve enormous administrative burdens.
-For many farmers in In the tropics, obtaining biological status is an almost insurmountable hurdle, and it is also expensive.
-Often a corporate association is the only solution, farmers understand better than anyone else that organic farming can provide them with a higher income.
-Our organic products therefore largely come from farmers who process and trade their produce cooperatively.
+Organic products are still burdened with enormous administrative red tape.
+For many farmers in In the tropics, obtaining organic certification is an almost insurmountable obstacle, and moreover, it is costly.
+Often, a cooperative association is the only solution; farmers understand this like no other. that organic farming can provide them with a higher income.
+Our organic products therefore come mostly from farmers who process and trade their produce within a cooperative framework.

-Because we package our own products, we would also need a costly SKAL registration to be able to sell products as 'organic'.
-We simply refer to the cultivation method.
+Because we do the packaging ourselves, we would also need a costly SKAL registration ourselves to be allowed to sell products as 'organic'.
+We suffice with a reference to the cultivation method.

-In addition to organically grown products, we offer products that are not organically grown, but are free of chemical fertilizers and pesticides.
+In addition to organically grown products, we offer products that are not organically grown, but are free from chemical fertilizers and pesticides.
 The majority.
-A third category is foraged, which some stores call "organic," but by definition doesn't fall under that category.
-This is one of our biggest gripes; after all, forest products—what more could you ask for?
+A third category is foraging, called 'organic' by some shops, but which by definition does not fall under that category.
+This is one of our biggest annoyances; after all, products from the forest, what more could you want?

-Unfortunately, regulations focus more on the biological characteristics of a product and less on the impact of cultivation on the habitat.
-For example, a product collected in the forest without any fuss may not be organic, but an organically grown product on a plot where forest has been cleared is.
-In that respect, wild-harvested spices fit perfectly into the aim to combat deforestation, as agreed at the United Nations Biodiversity Summit in Montreal,.
+Unfortunately, regulations focus more on the biological characteristics of a product and less on the impact of cultivation on the biotope; thus, a product collected straightforwardly in the forest may not be organic, while an organically grown product on a plot for which forest was cleared certainly is.
+In that respect, wild-foraged spices fit perfectly into this strive to combat deforestation, as agreed during the United Nations Biodiversity Summit in Montreal,

 Update December 27, 2022